gkotian/gkotian.github.io/travels/_posts/2010-05-21-pick-pocketed-in-quito.md

 title: Pick-pocketed in Quito
 categories:
 - Ecuador
-excerpt: I was among the first people to show up at the Colombian consulate in the morning.
-The efficient lady behind the counter took my documents and said that they would need a few days to check if everything was in order.
-She also gave me a number to call on Friday morning to check whether I've been granted the visa or not.
 ---

 I was among the first people to show up at the Colombian consulate in the